• About

 Claude AIClaude AIFigmaFigmaGitHubGitHubLinearLinearShadcnShadcnAdobe Illustrator CCAdobe Illustrator CCNotionNotionTailwind CSSTailwind CSS

 A note before diving in: since this work was completed, lumenx has continued to evolve.
 The brand and product direction have moved on from what's shown here, as early-stage startups often do.
-What this case study reflects is the work done at a specific point in the company's journey, the decisions made, the constraints in play, and the foundations laid for what came next.

 Building a product from scratch at an early-stage startup